A family of graphs that cannot occur as character degree graphs of solvable groups: Infinite Family

 \section{Infinite Family}

-We now use techniques from section two to show that an infinite family of graphs cannot occur for any solvable group $G$.
+We now use techniques from Section \ref{sec2} to show that an infinite family of graphs cannot occur for any solvable group $G$, which is detailed in the Main Theorem again stated below.

-\begin{thm} Let $\Gamma$ be a graph satisfying P\'{a}lfy's condition, with $k\geq 5$ vertices.
+\begin{thmmain} Let $\Gamma$ be a graph satisfying P\'{a}lfy's condition, with $k\geq 5$ vertices.
 Assume that there exist two vertices $p_1$ and $p_2$ in $\Gamma$, such that $p_1$ and $p_2$ are of degree two, $p_1$ is adjacent to $p_2$, and they share no common neighbor.
-Then $\Gamma$ is not the prime character degree graph of any solvable group. \end{thm} We do not require that there is an edge between the two vertices adjacent to $p_1$ and $p_2$, respectively.
+Then $\Gamma$ is not the prime character degree graph of any solvable group. \end{thmmain}

+We do not require that there is an edge between the two vertices adjacent to $p_1$ and $p_2$, respectively.
 We will see that this implies that there are two graphs for each value of $k$ that satisfy the hypotheses of this theorem.
-We provide an example of this in Figure \ref{fig1} to illustrate the two types of graphs arrising.
+We provide an example of this in Figure \ref{fig1} to illustrate the two types of graphs arising.

-\bpf Let $G$ be a counterexample with $|G|$ minimal.
+\begin{proof} Let $G$ be a counterexample with $|G|$ minimal.
 We proceed by induction on $|\rho(G)|$ with our original assumptions.
 Since two graphs arise under our hypotheses, whether $q_1$ and $q_2$ are adjacent in $\Gamma$, we will show simultaneously that both cannot occur.
 Note that when we consider the case where $q_1$ and $q_2$ are adjacent in $\Gamma$, we will have to assume that the previous graph without them adjacent cannot occur.
 Note that the graphs with five vertices satisfying our hypotheses were shown not to occur in Corollary 3.3 and Theorem 6.1 of \cite{lewis}.

 First, for primes in $\rho(G)$, the vertex adjacent to $p_1$ that is not $p_2$ will be labelled $q_1$, and similarly label $q_2$ the vertex adjacent to $p_2$ that is not $p_1$.
 Let $r$ and $s$ be distinct vertices in $\rho(G)\setminus\{p_1,p_2,q_1,q_2\}$.
 By P\'{a}lfy's condition, $r$ and $s$ must be adjacent to every vertex in $\Gamma$ except $p_1$ and $p_2$.
-We first show which vertices of our graph are admissible.\\
+We first show which vertices of our graph are admissible.